A three-node cluster with Apache Kafka

 -

-Check the price of the cloud server.
-Note that once configured, the price for a three-node cluster will be calculated using the formula: cloud server price * 3.
+Check the cloud server price.
+Note that after configuration, the price for a three-node cluster will be calculated using the formula: cloud server price * 3.

 -